 You can also use rice in avgolemono - just follow the directions on the package regarding cooking times.

-Eggs - Some avgolemono recipes call for whole eggs, others just for yolks.
 I prefer to use the egg yolk only because the whites are more likely to curdle.
 The eggs should be at room temperature.

 Lemon - Freshly squeezed lemon juice is essential for avgolemono!
 Don't substitute it with bottled lemon juice.